ivaleraM/DataTypes/README.md

 Automatic Discovery of the Statistical Types of Variables in a Dataset
 ---------------------------------------------------------

-This code implements the Bayesian method and reproduces the experiments in
+This code implements the Bayesian method and reproduces the experiment in

      I. Valera and Z. Ghahramani,
      "Automatic Discovery of the Statistical Types of Variables in a Dataset",